FujitsuResearch/auto_pruning/README.md

 ```

 ### Note: When running inference with pruned model by this code
-The number of channels of pruned model by this code is changed from the model before pruning.
+The number of channels of pruned model is changed from the model before pruning.
-So, when run inference with pruned model by this code, change the number of channels defined in model file (e.g. `resnet34.py`).
+So, when run the inference using the model pruned by this code, please change the number of channels of the pruned model defined in model file (e.g. `resnet34.py`).

 ## Results
 <p align="center">